-Here is a complete archive of my (hypothetically) short essay series "Problematica," written for the Extinct blog.
-If you're interested in getting a feel for what I'm about as a researcher and a writer, this is the place to start.
-I've marked some of my favorite essays with an asterisk.
+Here is a complete archive of my essay series "Problematica," written for the Extinct blog.
+If you want to get a feel for what I'm about as a scholar and a writer, this is the place to start.
+I've marked some of my favorite essays with an asterisk, but you should jump in wherever you want.
+A good number of these are multi-part essays, but this is clearly indicated at the top of each post.

-While these are blog posts, I've tried to infuse them with every bit as much rigor and originality as you'll find in my published work.
+Important thing— While these are blog posts, I've tried to infuse them with every bit as much rigor and originality as you'll find in my published work.
 In fact, I recognize no distinction in quality between the work I've done here and the work I've published in journals.
+Enjoy!

 Comparisons with Teeth: Two Hundred Years of Actualism in Paleontology*